 Alana has been dancing since the age of two and it truly became a lifelong passion.
 Alana graduated from the Dance Teachers Club of Boston Training School in 2007.
 She holds a Certificate in Dance Education, Summa Cum Laude, and an Associate Degree in Dance, Magna Cum Laude from Northern Essex Community College.
 Alana also graduated from Salem State University in 2012 with a Bachelor of Science also in Dance, Cum Laude.
 Alana has been teaching multiple genres of dance since 2007.
 Alana loves dance because it combines the power of athletics with the creativity of art, the perfect combination!
 Alana is a newer member to the group and is enjoying every minute of it.
 Alana joined Forty Steps Dance September 2019

-When being asked why he is a dancer, Ricardo will explain that he worked as an extra at the RLT Neuss (Schiller’s Intrigue and Love) and the Deutsche Oper am Rhein in Dusseldorf Germany (Aida, The Abduction from the Seraglio) to pay his rent for his studio apartment as a student.
+When being asked why he is a dancer, Ricardo will explain that he worked as an extra at the RLT Neuss (Schiller’s Intrigue and Love) and the Deutsche Oper am Rhein in Duesseldorf Germany (Aida, The Abduction from the Seraglio) to pay his rent for his studio apartment as a student.
 At the opera he was exposed to the magic and beauty of numerous live operas and classical ballet performances in the evenings.
 Taking ballet and dance classes would offer significantly better paid jobs as an extra so he began his endeavor as an adult dancer.
-As a student at the University in Dusseldorf, he was able to attend a wide range of complimentary evening dance classes in ballet, modern and contemporary dance they offered, He has continued taking regular evening drop-in classes in universities and ballet schools in Germany, Austria, UK, USA and other countries for over 17 years.
+As a student at the University in Duesseldorf, he was able to attend a wide range of complimentary evening dance classes in ballet, modern and contemporary dance they offered, He has continued taking regular evening drop-in classes in universities and ballet schools in Germany, Austria, UK, USA and other countries for over 17 years.
 He has been trained by numerous notable teachers and currently with Sallee Slagle since early 2019.
-During the pandemic he continues training online at home with classes at Ballet Academy East.
 Joined Forty Steps Dance 2019.

 Teresa was born in Tulsa, Oklahoma and grew up in Stoneham, MA after a short stint in Lugano, Switzerland.
 She began training at a young age at Sandra Marie’s School of Ballet in Melrose, MA which operates today as the Northeast School of Ballet in Reading, MA.
 During that time she had the opportunity to train with Minneapolis Dance Theatre under Gloria Govrin (who trained under George Balanchine) and also with the Boston Ballet School in Boston’s Back Bay.
 She performed various works including The Nutcracker, Peter and the Wolf, Snow White and the Seven Dwarves, and an original work with the Boston Musica Viva based off the tales of the Brothers Grimm.
 She earned a BS in Psychology from Fordham College at Lincoln Center and had the opportunity to perform with some of Bushwick’s most avant-garde movement artists in the 2016 production, “Authority Figure” choreographed by Monica Mirabile (FLUCT) and Sarah Kinlaw.
 Since returning to Boston she has been an active member of Nozama Dance Collective and has participated in the Salem Arts Festival, Dance for World Community, and various other local festivals and events.
 She teaches ballet and tap at A Dancer’s Dream in Marblehead, MA and has been a member of 40 Steps Dance since December 2018.